Maryam Mortazavi M.B.A. ’14, discusses her previous education in Iran and her life as an international student at William & Mary.

 3. How did you first hear about the Mason School of Business at the College of William & Mary?

 I first read about William & Mary in a history-related article a few years ago.
 I became very excited about the story of this school, and I planned to visit it one day.
-When I decided to study in an MBA program in the United States, I discovered that William & Mary has an outstanding Master of Business Administration program at the Mason School of Business.
+When I decided to study in an MBA program in the United States, I discovered that William & Mary has an outstanding Master of Business Administration program at the Raymond A. Mason School of Business.
 I wanted to study in a program with both breadth and depth, and the MBA program at Mason was exactly tailored for this.
 I quickly applied, and I was overjoyed when I was officially admitted.

 4. What was your education like prior to William & Mary?